jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 ACM and O'Reilly have had an on-again/off-again relationship over the past ten years.
 The Bundle used to include [Pluralsight](https://www.pluralsight.com/), but as of this blog publication, it is not part of their Bundle.
 See: [ACM membership benefits](https://www.acm.org/membership/membership-benefits)

+### ACM Digital Library
+The ACM opened their [ACM Digital Library](https://dl.acm.org/) to the public in [January 2026](https://dl.acm.org/openaccess).
+This resource is more academic than O'Reilly or Skillsoft Percipio, but there is no subscription fee.
+Here's a query that returns [my letters to the editor](https://dl.acm.org/action/doSearch?AllField=Humelsine) for their monthly journal.

 ## Blogs and Articles
 Technical books tend to be hundreds of pages long, and you may not have the time or desire to read an entire book.